Sleep music continues to grow in popularity and availability.

 Whichever service you listen to, you’ll want to choose a source that’s not interrupted by commercials.

+Whatever service you choose, you may be best off with a paid one.
 Commercials defeat the purpose of sleep music by jarring you out of your slumber and trying to sell something to you.

 Parents have put their children to sleep at night for generations with lullabies.
 Why wouldn’t it work on adults too?

-Benefits of listening to sleep music
+What are the benefits of listening to sleep music?

 - A decrease in cortisol, the fight-or-flight hormone.